-- All students and parents who choose dual-credit options are responsible for registering for courses and paying all related tuition and fees.
-Regents provides technology, space, and classroom oversight or facilitation for these courses. - Students may also opt to take Precalculus and Rhetoric II (= Speech Communications) as Dual Enrollment courses.
-A Regents faculty member teaches these courses. - No other courses may be substituted for classes required for graduation from Regents.
-However, the administration is willing to receive petitions from individual families who may ask for a Dual Enrollment opportunity in a given area and adjudicate exceptions on a case-by-case basis. - Most online Dual Enrollment classes (operating on a semester basis) will be counted on the Regents transcript as .5 credit hour. - Dual Enrollment grades will be included, unadjusted, on the student's high school transcript and will be figured into the student's GPA.
+- The dual credit program allows high school students to earn college credit as they complete the requirements for their high school diploma.
+Dual credit courses are offered through LeTourneau University. - Dual credit courses are offered two ways: - Full year, on-campus courses taught by Regents faculty. - Semester-long, online courses taught by LeTourneau faculty. - Students may be approved to complete two dual credit math courses in place of Calculus I in the 12th grade.
+If a student does not complete Calculus I as part of this substitution, they are ineligible for the Honors Diploma and graduation awards (salutatorian; valedictorian). - No other courses may be substituted for classes required for graduation from Regents.
+However, the administration is willing to receive petitions from individual families who may ask for a dual credit opportunity in a given area and adjudicate exceptions on a case-by-case basis. - All students and parents who choose dual credit options are responsible for registering for courses and paying all related tuition/fees and textbook costs.
+Regents provides technology, space, and classroom oversight or facilitation for these courses. - Most online dual credit classes (operating on a semester basis) will be counted on the Regents transcript as 0.5 credit hours.
+Year-long courses taught by Regents faculty will be counted as 1.0 credit hours. - Dual credit grades will be included, unadjusted, on the student's high school transcript and will be figured into the student's GPA.